 It takes an ecosystem.
 There is a range of feedback tools and any standard approach must take the different options into account.
 Surveys delve into clients’ perceptions and feed into the way programmes are designed and managed.
 Focus groups are important for interpreting insight gleaned from survey data and other sources.
 Interviews, helplines and other one-on-one devices are essential for sensitive topics like gender-based violence and child protection.
 The challenge, as the paper says, is to find the best mix of proactively sought and spontaneously provided data, and to ensure they complement one another.

 Standard themes and questions.
 Many themes resonate across humanitarian emergencies.
 Take affected people’s trust in aid agencies, their sense of empowerment, and the way they see outcomes down the road.
 The same goes for questions on the relevance and timeliness of services like water and sanitation or the distribution of cash.
-While similar themes and question formulations may work in different places, the contextual lens through which they are analyzed differs from location to location.
+While similar themes and question formulations may work in different places, the contextual lens through which they are analysed differs from location to location.

 Benchmarking.
 Using the same or similar questions makes it possible to compare perceptions across programmes and geographies.
 Are all programmes in a country seen as equally relevant?
 Do some programmes score better on trust than others?
-IRC is keen to get answers to these questions but it recognizes that clients’ views are only one consideration.
+IRC is keen to get answers to these questions but it recognises that clients’ views are only one consideration.
 Take surveys in South Sudan that suggest providing information to enhance protection is not valued as much as more tangible programmes like healthcare.
 But that should not necessarily mean cutting back on information provision.
 In other words, benchmarks offer insight and can leverage action but must be interpreted with care.